Is there still space available?

 Do I have to be on time?

 Yes.
 We reserve the right to flunk you if you're late.
 100% attendance is required to pass.
 If the class hours are 8-6:30, you should be there by 7:45 so everyone can start together, and on time.
+If you haven’t already, you can read the cancellation policy here.

 Can students younger than 18 take this class?